NPV Advantages and Disadvantages

 #2 – Cannot be used to Compare Projects of Different Sizes

 Another disadvantage of NPV is that it cannot be used to compare projects of different sizes.
 NPV is an absolute figure and not a percentage.
 Therefore, the NPV of larger projects would inevitably be higher than a project of a smaller size.
-The returns of the smaller project may be higher in relation to its investment but overall the NPV value might be lower.
+The returns of the smaller project may be higher than its investment, but overall the NPV value might be lower.
 Let us understand this better with the following example –

 - Project A requires an investment of $250,000 and has an NPV of $197,000 whereas,

 - Project B requires an investment of $50,000 and has an NPV of $65,000.

-Judging by the absolute figures, one may conclude that project A is more profitable, however, project B has a higher return in relation to its investment.
+Judging by the absolute figures, project A is more profitable; however, project B has a higher return on its investment.
 Therefore, projects of different sizes cannot be compared using NPV.

 #3 – Hidden Costs

 This has been a guide to the Advantages and Disadvantages of NPV.
-Here we discuss NPV formula along with examples to explain the advantages and disadvantages of Net present value.
+Here we discuss the NPV formula and examples to explain the advantages and disadvantages of Net present value.
 You can learn more about financing from the following articles –